19hours/sg-statutes/Acts/Official Secrets Act.md

 ### Restriction on prosecution

-14\.—(1) A prosecution for an offence under this Act shall not be instituted except by or with the consent of the Attorney-General :
+14\.—(1) A prosecution for an offence under this Act shall not be instituted except by or with the consent of the Public Prosecutor:

-Provided that a person charged with such an offence may be arrested, or a warrant for his arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Attorney-General to the institution of a prosecution for the offence has not been obtained, but the case shall not be further prosecuted until that consent has been obtained.
+Provided that a person charged with such an offence may be arrested, or a warrant for his arrest may be issued and executed, and any such person may be remanded in custody or on bail, notwithstanding that the consent of the Public Prosecutor to the institution of a prosecution for the offence has not been obtained, but the case shall not be further prosecuted until that consent has been obtained.

-(2) When a person is brought before a court under this section before the Attorney-General has consented to the prosecution the charge shall be explained to him but he shall not be called upon to plead, and section 180 of the Criminal Procedure Code [Cap.
-68] shall not apply.
+(2) When a person is brought before a court under this section before the Public Prosecutor has consented to the prosecution the charge shall be explained to him but he shall not be called upon to plead, and section 230 of the Criminal Procedure Code 2010 shall not apply.

+[15/2010 wef 02/01/2011]

 ### Search warrants